angrybacon/doomsday-wiki/markdown/chapters/02-ddft/01-basics.md

 ## Get Started

 You now have sufficient information to start practicing!
-Start goldfishing and try to figuring out what piles to build and how to execute them.
+Start goldfishing and try to figure out what piles to build and how to execute them.

 ::decklist{url=ddft}